-The basic steps of setting up the PBX for use with this gateway and a voice processing system are as follows:
+The basic steps of setting up the PBX for use with this gateway and OCS are as follows:

-- Adding the E1 Board and D-channel.
+- Configuring the D-channel.

-- Defining the PRI customer.

 - Configuring the route data block.

-- Adding the trunk members to the D-channel.
+- · Adding the trunk members to the D-channel.

-- Initiating system timers and clock controller.

-- Configuring the electronic service network.

 - Enabling the hardware and D-channel.

 - Defining a route list and coordinated dialing plan.

+- Setting up the subscribers stations.